 The knowledge and support technical assistance (TA) will support the Pacific Region Infrastructure Facility (PRIF) by continuing to resource the coordination and technical assistance activities of the PRIF coordination office for another 4 years, from November 2019 to October 2023.
-The TA design is based on a review of PRIF's current phase and consultation with PRIF partners.
 Cofinanced by multiple partners, PRIF is investment coordination and technical assistance facility that supports the planning, prioritization, coordination, and management of infrastructure in the Pacific.
 PRIF aims to improve development effectiveness and the sustainability of infrastructure investments in Pacific island member countries by (i) strengthening coordination among PRIF partners, (ii) improving infrastructure policies and regulation, and (iii) improving infrastructure planning and management.
 A PRIF management committee provides strategic oversight of PRIF activities, based on governance arrangements in the PRIF charter.
 PRIF partners chair the management committee on a rotational basis.

 |Project Name||Pacific Region Infrastructure Facility Coordination Office-Leveraging Infrastructure for Sustainable Development|